openshift/enhancements/enhancements/storage/csi-migration.md

 * On every sync, this controller fetches all existing SCs.
 * If there are **no** pre-existing **default** SCs in the cluster, then it creates a CSI SC **and** set it as the default.
   * Otherwise, create the CSI SC but do not make it default.
-* If there are pre-existing SCs in the cluster and more than one is set as default, it will set an appropriate message in the CR asking the user to make amendments.

 ### Post-GA